Arthurransome/Arthurransome/README.md

 ## 🚀 About Me

 I'm a Fullstack Engineer, with 4+ years of experience.
 I specialize in Javascript (Typescript, Vue.js, Nuxt.js, React.js, Next.js, React Native), PHP (Laravel), C#, .NET, Python, and DevOps tools like Docker.
-I also work with MyDQL and PostgreSQL.
+I also work with MySQL and PostgreSQL.
 I love solving real-world problems with clean, scalable code and collaborating on creative projects.

 ---